 From your entry into the geology program, you will work closely with the department's adviser for your emphasis to ensure that you make appropriate course choices and effective progress.

-Geology Emphasis: a comprehensive, in-depth study of earth science, concentrates on upper-division electives in geology plus a summer six-week geology field course in the western U.S.
+Geology Emphasis: a comprehensive, in-depth study of earth science, which includes upper-division electives in geology plus a summer six-week geology field course in the western U.S.

-Environmental Geosciences Emphasis: a broader study of environmental geology and environmental science, includes upper-division electives in both geology and a chosen co-disciplinary area, plus a summer four-week environmental field methods course at NIU and Illinois State University.
+Environmental Geosciences Emphasis: a broader study of environmental geology and environmental science, which includes upper-division electives in both geology and a chosen co-disciplinary area, plus a summer four-week environmental field methods course based at NIU and our environmental field site in Ogle County.

 Because geology is an integrative science that encompasses the biological, chemical, and physical aspects of the earth, geoscientists need a broad preparation in basis science and mathematics.
 To meet the degree requirements and graduate on a timely schedule, students should take some prerequisite courses at their community college.
-You can learn how community college courses transfer into NIU courses in the Articulation Handbook available at community college counseling offices and on the NIU website at www.niu.edu/admissions/transfer/transfercenter/handbook/tables.shtml
+You can learn how community college courses transfer into NIU courses in the Articulation Handbook.

 The 2+2 plan assumes that the student will complete all general education classes for A.A./A.S. and receive the associate's degree from the community college and/or has completed the Illinois Transferable General Education Core Curriculum.
 The following sequence is recommended for a student to graduate from Northern at the end of four years.
 Equivalent NIU classes and semester credit hours are listed.

 Needed to begin critical geology classes in Junior Year: